bofm/sublime-a-file-icon/README.md

 * Remove all stuff related to the icon setup: `.tmPreferences`, `.sublime-settings`, `.sublime-syntax` and `.tmLanguage` files.
 * Rename all your existing icons to match [these ones][icons].
 * Add `.supports-a-file-icon-customization` file to the root of your theme (this is how we check if the theme **supports** customization of the file-specific icons).
+* Also you can provide [this script][installer] which recommends user to install `A File Icon` for enhanced support of the file-specific icons.

 ### How It Works